 Make it Memorable: How to pose for your vacation photos

-We scroll through feeds of vacation photos at this time of year and very few catch our eye.
+We scroll through feeds of vacation photos and very few catch our eye.
 What makes our thumb stop?
 Why do we look at one, and smile?

 Our vacation photos usually look like this: everyone lined up in a row in front of a series of scenic backgrounds.
 Either we are tiny figures on a postcard view, or our bodies block the scene we are trying to show.
 The message is ‘look, everybody, we are standing here, in this place we’ve gone to.’